Blu-Devs/Blu-Devs/README.md

 ## Current Endeavors 📍

-As an advance towards my aspirations I am currently recording a [**Devlog**](https://twitter.com/BlupandaDevs) on twitter to track my progress as a games developer.
-I am expanding my creativity and knowledge through what you may find me working on **currently**:
+As an advance towards my aspirations I am expanding my creativity and knowledge through what you may find me working on **currently**:

 - **3D Modelling and Sprite creation**
 - **Frontend Development**🖥️